SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 Here’s what we look out for (and why we skip them):

 - “Natural” deodorants that still use synthetic fragrance.
 If a label just says “fragrance,” that’s a red flag.
-It can hide thousands of unregulated ingredients — including endocrine disruptors and allergens.
+It can hide thousands of unregulated ingredients, including endocrine disruptors and allergens.

 - Formulas with high baking soda + no soothing ingredients.
 Even natural brands can overdo it.
 Too much baking soda without buffering ingredients like shea butter, zinc, or clay often leads to itching, redness, or peeling – especially during the transition period.

 - Eco-looking packaging with conventional formulas inside.
 Some products use cardboard tubes or refillable cases to appear sustainable, but don’t clean up the actual ingredients.
-Always check the label — not just the packaging.

-If you’ve had a bad experience with natural deodorant, chances are it wasn’t your body — it was the formula.
+If you’ve had a bad experience with natural deodorant, chances are it wasn’t your body; it was the formula.
 That’s why every brand on our list is carefully vetted for ingredient safety, performance, and ethical practices.

 💭 FAQs: Switching To Natural Deodorant